 What Are The Types Of Eczema (Dry Skin)?

-The causes of Eczema (atopic dermatitis) are immune system function, genetics, environmental stimuli, and stress.
+The main causes of Eczema (atopic dermatitis) are immune system function, genetics, environmental stimuli, and stress.

 - Sorrow and pain

 - Difficulty in resting or relaxing

 - Use of different drugs to relax

 How to Treat Dry Skin Eczema?

 1. Aloe Vera Gel